 Seek medical attention right away

 Usually, the injuries sustained in an auto accident do not appear right away.
 If you lost consciousness following the accident, then it is an indicator that you suffered a head injury.
-Minor accidents could also cause concussions and back muscle injury.
+It is critical to seek immediate treatment for concussion to avoid long-term complications.
+Minor accidents could also cause back muscle injury.
 You should always get checked by a doctor immediately.
 This will help to make your case stronger.

 Call the police